 But as we contemplate the price of our assault on the shores of space, we need to ask ourselves some hard questions.
-For example: is the Challenger tragedy just a regretable accident in the natural course of human progress, or evidence of boundaries we are only beginning to sense?
+For example: is the Challenger disaster just a regretable accident in the natural course of human progress, or evidence of boundaries we are only beginning to sense?

 On January 28th, Challenger addressed that question to our whole species.
 We all felt the same throb of pain when we learned how, in one orange moment, seven of our noble fellows were blown to mist at the edge of the heavens they were launched to explore.

-It was so unexpected because the shuttle had become exactly what NASA had planned: an ordinary form of transportation, a service elevator between Earth and Space.
+It was so unexpected because the Shuttle had become exactly what NASA had planned: an ordinary form of transportation, a service elevator between Earth and space.
 NASA's plan to routinize space travel succeeded so convincingly that major networks weren't even there to cover the Challenger liftoff.
 Instead they "pooled" for rights to images supplied by Ted Turner's Cable News Network.
 Chuck Yeager, the highest priest in the Brotherhood of The Right Stuff, voiced the unofficial NASA line on the matter.
 "I see no difference between this accident and any accident involving a commercial or military aircraft," he said.

 Would that it were so.

 "Fallen heroes" is not a term applied to plane crash victims.
 In fact, the technologies of space travel are still extremely young, and the risks involved are a lot higher than we like to think.
 "Since NASA made it look so easy, people thought it would never happen.
 Those of us close to the program thought it could happen a whole lot sooner.
-We're glad it was postponed this long," said Jack Lousma, a former astronaut and pilot of the shuttle Columbia.
+We're glad it was postponed this long," said Jack Lousma, a former astronaut and pilot of the Space Shuttle Columbia.

-The fact that the shuttle program was so vulnerable, and we failed to recognize the fact, says unwelcome things about our faith in technology, and now is when we should listen to them.
+The fact that the Shuttle program was so vulnerable, and we failed to recognize the fact, says unwelcome things about our faith in technology, and now is when we should listen to them.
 Because the time when flying through space becomes as easy as flying down the road, or even through the air, is still a long way off.
 In the meantime, it might be best to leave the exploring to guys like Lousma, who are blessed with the stuff it takes to push the risks out of the way for the rest of us.

-Consider for a moment that the shuttle program is, after all, the bastard offspring of a dozen competing designs, and constrained throughout its history by a budgetary process that subordinates human and scientific aspirations to a variety of military and commercial interests.
-And consider how, as with most publicly-funded technologies, most of the shuttle's components were all produced by the lowest bidder.
-And consider the fact that many of the shuttle's technologies are, even by NASA's admission, obsolete.
+Consider for a moment that the Shuttle program is, after all, the bastard offspring of a dozen competing designs, and constrained throughout its history by a budgetary process that subordinates human and scientific aspirations to a variety of military and commercial interests.
+And consider how, as with most publicly-funded technologies, most of the Shuttle's components were all produced by the lowest bidder.
+And consider the fact that many of the Shuttle's technologies are, even by NASA's admission, obsolete.
 If we had to start at Square One today, we'd probably design a very different program.

 "The number of interconnections in these systems is so enormous," he says, "that no designer can think of everything ahead of time.
 It may be that this was one major valve failing on one of the tanks, but I rather suspect that that's not the case.
 NASA tests and is very concerned about those valves.
 They have back-ups for every major system.
-The problem is more likely to have been a number of small things that came together in a mysterious way Ñ a way that we may never learn about."
+The problem is more likely to have been a number of small things that came together in a mysterious way—a way that we may never learn about."

 He continues, "The chances for an accident will be only marginally reduced if we find the cause of this, and harden something or increase the welds, and eliminate this one thing as a source of an accident.
 But right next to it will be a dozen other unique sources of accidents that we haven't touched.
 But by touching the components next to it, we may increase the possibility of other accidents."

-This was because NASA had labored long and hard to break the political grip of what Wolfe calls "Astropower," the "original breed of fighter-pilot and test-pilot astronaut Ñ the breed who had been willing, over and over again, to sit on top of enormous tubular bombs, some 36 stories high, gorged with several of the most explosive materials this side of nuclear fission, and let some NASA GS-18 engineer light the fuse."
+This was because NASA had labored long and hard to break the political grip of what Wolfe calls "Astropower," the "original breed of fighter-pilot and test-pilot astronaut—the breed who had been willing, over and over again, to sit on top of enormous tubular bombs, some 36 stories high, gorged with several of the most explosive materials this side of nuclear fission, and let some NASA GS-18 engineer light the fuse."